AppsFlyerKnowledge/devhub/docs/guides/sdks/ios-sdk/ad-revenue-2.md

 When an impression with revenue occurs invoke the [`logAdRevenue`](doc:ios-sdk-reference-appsflyerlib#logadrevenue) method with the revenue details of the impression.

+📘 Note
+>
+> If you are using the AdRevenue connector, please remove it before switching to the new `logAdRevenue` method.
+Failing to do so may cause unexpected behavior.

 **To implement the method:**

 1. Create an instance of [`AFAdRevenueData`](doc:ios-sdk-reference-appsflyerlib#afadrevenuedata) with the revenue details of the impression to be logged.